 Your historical yields are adjusted to reflect changes in practices or technology over time.
 An adjustment factor is applied to your actual yields for each individual crop.
 Underwritten yields are not factored.

-Unusually high and low yields are adjusted (buffered) to stabilize and lessen the impact of extreme yields on your AFY.
+One bad production year doesn't significantly impact a producer's 10-year average farm yield.
+Unusually high and low yields are buffered to stabilize your AFY and lessen the impact of extreme yields.
 Buffering is applied after the yield adjustment factor.

 When you apply or renew each year, you choose one coverage level.
 It determines your guaranteed production.